SubCommand Name and Help¶

 If you override the callback in app.add_typer()

-when including a sub-app, the name and help will be inferred from this callback function.
+when including a sub-app, the help will be inferred from this callback function.

-This takes precedence over inferring the name and help from a callback set in @sub_app.callback()
+This takes precedence over inferring the help from a callback set in @sub_app.callback()

 and typer.Typer(callback=sub_app_callback)